 Address: Dam, 1012 JL Amsterdam, Netherlands

-It was erected to commemorate the Dutch who died during World War II and those who fought for their country.
+It was erected to commemorate those who died during World War II for Dutch freedom.
 It became a government-designated national heritage monument in 2009.

 See Related: Best Party Cities in Europe